 Types of Agreements and Typical Terms

-McMaster enters in many different types of agreements with sponsors of research projects and MILO has the authority to negotiate and sign these agreements.
-Depending on the nature of the research, different agreements are tailored to meet the needs of the parties.
-The most common terms that are addressed in sponsored research agreements include:
+McMaster enters many types of agreements with sponsors of research projects, and MILO has the authority to negotiate and sign these agreements.
+Different agreements meet the needs of the parties depending on the nature of the research.
+The most common terms addressed in sponsored research agreements include:

 - Intellectual property